Let’s start with traffic sources (a.k.a the Channels report in Google Analytics).

 Again, “unique visitor” isn’t an honest way to say it.
 It’s really unique computer, so if one person visits your site from three devices (including the one in their pocket), then Analytics will tell you that three unique people visited.

-Fix: None.
-This is also a problem for stats within email marketing systems.
+The fix: None.
+This is also a problem for stats within email service providers.
 If each person on your list opens the email on their laptop and on their phone, your open rate will be 200%.
 Great job!

 19. Too many goals

-New profiles permanently remove data from the default profile.
-This data can never be recombined with the original profile, so use them wisely.
-If, for example, you separate all mobile traffic to a separate profile, you can’t easily compare it to your other traffic data.
+New Views permanently remove data from the default profile.
+This data can never be recombined with the original View, so use them wisely.
+If, for example, you separate all mobile traffic to a separate View, you can’t easily compare it to your other traffic data.
 You just screwed up your stats.

 21. Time delay